This kinda reminds me of the song “Black hole sun” by Soundgarden

 Will having a single smartphone instead of a lot of single purpose things make you more or less free?

-(This post were originally written i danish.)
+(This post was originally written i danish.)